QubesOS/qubes-doc/security/split-gpg.md

     stag = "!id=`git rev-parse --verify HEAD`; git tag -s user_${id:0:8} -m \"Tag for commit $id\"" vtag = !git tag -v `git describe`

+Replace `user` with your short, unique nickname.
+Now you can use `git stag` to add a signed tag to a commit and `git vtag` to verify the most recent tag that is reachable from a commit.

 ## Importing public keys ###

 Use `qubes-gpg-import-key` in the client AppVM to import the key into the